nccgroup/scrying/README.md

 * OCR on RDP usernames, either live or on a directory of images
 * NLA/auth to test credentials
 * Parse Dirble JSON output to grab screenshots of an entire website - waiting for [nccgroup/dirble#51](https://github.com/nccgroup/dirble/issues/51)
+* Full cross-platform support - tested on Linux and Windows; Mac support has been deprioritised pending good ideas for screenshotting the cocoa webview

 ## Help text